-Finally, there is the possibility that, if we go extinct, another intelligent species and civilization will arise on Earth to take our place.
-There is considerably less uncertainty here than with respect to alien civilizations (since we don't need to worry about the early steps on the road to civilization, like abiogenesis).
+worry about the early steps on the road to civilization, like abiogenesis).
 Still, we have very little data on the transition from typical mammalian intelligence to human intelligence (and the most important datum we do have-namely, our own existence-may be contaminated by observer selection effects).
 In any event, I am not aware of any research that strongly constrains this component of r.

-It is plausible to suppose that the rate of positive ENEs in the working example (that is, the rate at which "replacements" for human civilization emerge, from either terrestrial and extraterrestrial sources) is not greater than 10^{-6} .
-If r is significantly greater than 10^{-6} per year, therefore, it will be in virtue of negative ENEs.
-With respect to negative ENEs in the working example (i.e., exogenous existential catastrophes), it seems plausible their rate will not be greater in the far future than it is today, and that it is today not greater than 10^{-2} per year.22
+It is plausible to suppose that the rate of positive ENEs in the working example (that is, the rate at which "replacements" for human civilization emerge, from either terrestrial and extraterrestrial sources) is not greater than $10^{-6}$ per year.
+If r is significantly greater than $10^{-6}$ per year, therefore, it will be in virtue of negative ENEs.
+With respect to negative ENEs in the working example (i.e., exogenous existential catastrophes), it seems plausible their rate will not be greater in the far future than it is today, and that it is today not greater than $10^{-2}$ per year.

 Thus we can venture with reasonable confidence that $r < 10^{-2}$ per year.
 But r could plausibly be much smaller than this, if advanced civilizations are extremely stable and if the evolution of intelligence is sufficiently difficult.
-I cannot see any clear reason for ruling out values of r small enough to be negligible over the next 10^{14} years (say, $r = 10^{-20}$ per year or less).
+I cannot see any clear reason for ruling out values of r small enough to be negligible over the next $10^{14}$ years (say, $r = 10^{-20}$ per year or less).

 Rather than attempting to decide what the value of r should be, therefore, I will simply report the results of the model for a wide range of possible values, and leave it for the reader to decide what parts of this range are most plausible.
-(In §6, we will briefly examine what happens when we account for our uncertainty about the value of r.)
+(In §6, we will consider what happens when we account for our uncertainty about r.)